Endava/cats/README.md

 ### StringsInNumericFieldsFuzzer
 This `Fuzzer` will send the `fuzz` string in every numeric fields and expect all requests to fail with `4XX`.

-### LeadingWhitespacesInFieldsTrimValidateFuzzer, TrailingWhitespacesInFieldsTrimValidateFuzzer and WhitespacesOnlyInFieldsTrimValidateFuzzer
+### LeadingWhitespacesInFieldsTrimValidateFuzzer, TrailingWhitespacesInFieldsTrimValidateFuzzer and OnlyWhitespacesInFieldsTrimValidateFuzzer
 This `Fuzzers` will prefix or trail each field with Unicode whitespaces and invisible chars.
 The expected result is that the service will sanitize these values and a `2XX` response code is received.
 These `Fuzzers` will fuzz all fields types except for discriminator fields.
 It's critical for APIs to sanitize input values as they will eventually lead to unexpected behaviour.